cdfoundation/faq/README.md

 The CDF’s mission is to provide a neutral home for the developers, end users and vendors to collaborate on CI/CD methodologies.
 In this respect, CDF will support DevOps practitioners through the publication of best practices, training materials and industry guidelines focusing on portability.

-Organizations interested in becoming members of the new foundation and shaping its governance should visit the CDF Join page.
-Developers can sign up to the CDF Mailing List here: info@lists.cd.foundation.
+Organizations interested in becoming members of the new foundation and shaping its governance should visit the [CDF Join page](https://cd.foundation/members/join/).
+Developers can sign up to the [CDF Mailing List here](lists.cd.foundation/g/main).
 Any projects interested in joining the CDF, can contact the Technical Oversight Committee ("TOC") [https://github.com/cdfoundation/toc](https://github.com/cdfoundation/toc).

 ## Where can I learn more about CDF and stay up to date?